Ram 1500 TRX: Production history

 The "Hellephant" Mopar crate engine scheduled for 2019 release unveiled at the 2018 SEMA (Specialty Equipment Manufacturer's Association) Show, a 7.0-liter supercharged 1,000 hp, 950 lbft engine. exceeds the characteristics of the Redeye engine, but is also not expected to be part of the production Ram Rebel TRX configuration (when asked, "members of the Mopar team" responded "absolutely not" regarding whether or not the Hellephant engine was being considered for any street applications, which would necessarily rule out inclusion of the production Ram rebel TRX).

 Ram announced the production model TRX Launch Edition on August 17, 2020, to be released as a 2021 model.
 Differences include a new body based on the 5th generation RAM Pickup, a more powerful non-detuned engine making 702 hp, a functional hood scoop with integrated clearance lights, and a new interior based around the UConnect 12-inch infotainment system.
 Launch edition models were limited to 702 units and available in an exclusive Anvil Gray colorway.

-Over the 3-year model run, Ram released a Limited Edition Model of the TRX for every model year, sometimes even multiple.
-Here is the list of them: 2021 - Ram TRX Launch Edition (702 Made) 2022 - Ram TRX Ignition Edition (1,003 Made), Ram TRX Sandblast Edition (1,202) 2023 - Ram TRX Lunar Edition (~1,000 Made), Ram TRX Havoc Edition (~1,500 Made), 2024 - Ram TRX Final Edition (4,000 Made), Ram TRX Special Edition (380? made - same as final edition without the final edition center armrest badging and splash screen).
-All of these limited edition models (except for the launch and final editions) were released mid-model year.
+Over the 3-year model run, Ram released a limited-edition model of the TRX for every model year, sometimes even multiple.
+Here is the list of them: 2021 - Ram TRX Launch Edition (702 Made) 2022 - Ram TRX Ignition Edition (1,003 Made), Ram TRX Sandblast Edition (1,202) 2023 - Ram TRX Lunar Edition (~1,000 Made), Ram TRX Havoc Edition (~1,500 Made), 2024 - Ram TRX Final Edition (4,000 Made), Ram TRX Special Edition (380? made - same as final edition without the final-edition center armrest badging and splash screen).
+All of these limited-edition models (except for the launch and final editions) were released mid-model year.
 Oddly, the base model TRX is more rare than some of these.
 There is 1707 total base TRXs made, 664 in 2021, 825 in 2022, 218 in 2023.

+2026 revival

+On January 1, 2026, Ram unveiled the new 2027 Ram 1500 TRX.
+The new truck's horsepower has been bumped up to 777 hp and 680 lbft of torque to make it more competitive with the Ford F-150 Raptor R, and also includes graphics previously used on the Ram 2500 Power Wagon and SRT badges, with the new name being the Ram 1500 SRT TRX.
+The truck's new vinyl design is also for to celebrate the relaunch of the Street and Racing Technology (SRT) division.
+On the same day, the 2027 Ram 2500 Power Wagon now features the 6.7L Cummins ISB diesel engine.

+The TRX also got a new special limited edition package to celebrate its return, known as the Bloodshot Night Edition.

 Powertrain

-All Ram 1500 TRX models were all equipped with a supercharged 6.2 L Chrysler Hellcat Hemi, which produces 712 hp and 650 lb.ft of torque.
+All Ram 1500 TRX models were equipped with a supercharged 6.2 L Chrysler Hellcat Hemi, which produces 702 hp and 650 lbft of torque.